richard-porteous/richard-porteous.github.io/_posts/2022-01-10-Winforms-Refactor-Example-Part1.md

 tmp = var4 + var5;
 etc...
 ```
 > Global variables need to be turned into local variables (i.e. passed in as a parameter), but be careful if an assignment is made - to keep the existing behavior be sure to reassign the Global.
-I deal with Global variables later, when I plan on moving the Calculations out of the class into another that makes more sense.
+I deal with Global variables later, when I plan on moving the Calculations out of one class into another class.

 #### 1:
 I choose to separate the code as best I can *without* making logical changes.
-I called the first part **Bubble-Up** as it reminds me of a bubble sort.
+I called the first part **Bubble-Up**.
+It reminds me of a bubble sort.

-> If a variable is changed anything below the assignment that uses that variable must remain below and everything above the assignment that uses it must remain above.
+> If a variable is assigned, anything below the assignment that uses the same variable must remain below and everything above the assignment that uses it must remain above.

-1. So first I needed to identify where the first time UI is written to.
-Writing to the UI will go last - makes sense as this function calculates data into totals and write them to the UI.
+1. So first I needed to identify where the UI is first *updated*.
+Writing to the UI will go last - makes sense as this function calculates data into totals and then writes them to the UI.
-2. BUT, reading from the UI is likely to be part of the data we need first.
+2. *Reading* from the UI (UI variable is on the right i.e. = textBox.Text) is likely to be part of the data we need first.
+So we move that to the top.
 3. Calculating totals will go in the middle.

-I found a place where the logic seems to divide.
+Add extra spaces where you will be moving the code to - perhaps mark start and end with comments.

 In this example just after the comment
 ```
 //now we have everything totaled.
 Figure out the GST/PST and sub total info
 ```
-is the best place to start.
+I found a place to start.
 To keep it obvious I replaced it with
 ```
 //BUBBLE UP
 //end BUBBLE UP
 ```
-Then from the code below we search out the code that is calculated from *untouched* variables.
+Then from the code below we search out the code that is calculated using *untouched* variables, i.e. variables that are assigned above the comment but not again before the wanted code.

 A few lines down in the code we find
 > currentTicket.TotalLabour = labourTotalReg + labourTotalOT;